ImageMagick/Usage-Markdown/warping/index.md

 After rotating the image, the image is resized down to its final size so as to produce a very sharp lines, edges, and much cleaner looking fonts.
 See [Polaroid Transform](../transform/#polaroid) for an example of this.

-The distort operator also provides an [Output Scaling](../distorts/#distort_scale) expert setting to allow you to generate a enlarged result from the distortion, to let you generate a [Super Sampled](../distorts/#super_sample) image for vastly improved results.
+The distort operator also provides an [Output Scaling](../distorts/#distort_scale) expert setting to allow you to generate an enlarged result from the distortion, to let you generate a [Super Sampled](../distorts/#super_sample) image for vastly improved results.

 For a more deeper understanding of the various image rotation algorithms, how they work, and the issues involved see [Leptonica Rotation](http://www.leptonica.com/rotation.html).
 And the examples used in [General Distortion Techniques](../distorts/#summary).